smissingham/missingham.net/content/Brain Backlog.md

 - Why Obsidian over Notion, OneNote, Evernote etc.
 - inconvenient truth about Elasticity
 - The difference between architecture and strategy
+- AI has democratised the smart stuff, that education used to gatekeep

 ## General Interest
 - [ ] DataFrame cheat sheets
 - [ ] [[Agile Software Development, a Rock Climbing Analogy]]